MicrosoftDocs/patterns-practices/patterns-practices/guide/upgrading-from-prism-2.x.md

 -   [Regions API Changes](#_regions_api_changes)
 -   [EventAggregator API Changes](#_eventaggregator_api_changes)

+> [!NOTE]
-**Note:** Because this version of Prism targets the .NET Framework 4.0 and Silverlight 4, it was named Prism 4.0 so it would be easy to remember.
+> Because this version of Prism targets the .NET Framework 4.0 and Silverlight 4, it was named Prism 4.0 so it would be easy to remember.
 There is no version Prism 3.x.

 ## Update Namespace and Assembly References